DynaSpan/Extended-Dapper/docs/attributes/property-attributes.md

 ## UpdatedAt

 Can be applied to a DateTime property, and will automatically place the current UTC timestamp on update.
+You can choose to use local time by using `[UpdatedAt(false)]`.

 ## Deleted